DeViL303/MultiServer3-NautilusFork/README.md

 For inputs into the Archive Creator, it is recommended to utilize the drag-and-drop functionality from Windows File Explorer, as it can manage both folders and zip files.
 The "click to browse" function currently only supports zip files.

 #### Usage Instructions for Archive Creator:
 - Drag and drop one or more folders into the application and select the desired archive type before initiating the creation process.
-This tool is capable of handling extensive operations, such as managing up to 60,000 objects in a single session.
+This tool is capable of handling extensive operations, such as creating 70,000+ objects in a single operation.
 - Insert an 8-byte timestamp to align with the timestamp field in your SDC, if applicable.
 - The default output path for the Archive Creator tool is located adjacent to the exe/Output/Archives/.
 This setting can be altered in the preferences, although it will revert to the default upon restarting the application.